Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapdragon 6 series — Value for money

-The Snapdragon 6 Gen 1 is a huge step up from previous Snapdragon 6 series SoCs, offering a powerful CPU (4x Cortex-A78, 4x Cortex-A55) and an improved Adreno GPU.
+The Snapdragon 6 Gen 1 is a significant step up from previous Snapdragon 6 series SoCs, offering a more powerful CPU (4x Cortex-A78, 4x Cortex-A55) and an improved Adreno GPU.
 In fact, Qualcomm claims a 40% and 35% performance boost over the Snapdragon 695’s CPU and GPU respectively.
 Other notable features include a 4nm design, 200MP snapshot support, and 4K video capture.

 Snapdragon 6 Gen 1 | Snapdragon 695 | Snapdragon 690 | Snapdragon 680 | |